Aed3r/NSTermPaper/README.md

 The memory_profiler tool mprof.py can be used to measure memory usage: `python mprof.py run <file>.py` And to plot the generated data: `python mprof.py plot`

+`Analysis.py` contains code used to generate quantitative analysis of the results.

 The functions used to analyze the graphs from snap can be directly downloaded and unpacked into a directory of choice.
 NB.
 Some graphs have overlapping communities.